 A gallery is a great spot for a cry because, if anyone catches you, you can claim that you’re just deeply moved by the art.
 The Tate was the obvious choice but, for the serial crier, here are some other London art galleries that you can work your way through.

 14. Hampstead Pergola

 Just been dumped?
 Reading a really sad book?
 Due on your period?
+All of the above?
 This beautiful spot is the perfect place for a cry.
 Besides being one of the most gorgeous spots in the city, it also has a lot of great places to hide.
 It’s a popular spot for photo shoots though, so try to avoid crashing any of those with your mascara-strewn face.

 Take your pick of London’s loveliest lidos and jump right in.
 The trick here is simple: if you’re already dripping wet, nobody will notice a few tears.